gridsum/DataflowEx/README.md

 > **Note:** If you see IOutputDataflow&lt;TOut&gt;.**LinkTo**(IDataflow&lt;TOut&gt; other), congratulations to you as you find out the API supports (and encourages) graph level data linking.

-So on top of IDataflow there is an implementation called Dataflow, which should be the base class for all DataflowEx flows.
+So on top of IDataflow there is an implementation called **Dataflow**, which should be the base class for all DataflowEx flows.
 Besides acting as the handle of the graph, it has many useful functionalities built-in.
 Let's explore them one by one.

 ### 1. Lifecycle management